Bauhaus Museum Dessau

 To celebrate a hundred years of the Bauhaus, the Bauhaus Museum Dessau opened on September 8, 2019.
 Before that, the collection from the Bauhaus Dessau Foundation wasn’t displayed in the way it deserved, and this is the first place where it can be seen as it is.

 Even its location feels essential to the whole concept.
-The museums can be found between the city centre and Beckerbruch Park, creating a continuation of the urban legacy, connecting nature and construction.
-Also, an easy place to go once you leave the Dessau train station.
+The museums can be found between the city center and Beckerbruch Park, which continues the urban legacy and connects nature and construction.
+Also, it is an easy place to go once you leave the Dessau train station.

 The structure of the Bauhaus Museum Dessau feels massive at the same time that it doesn’t.
-It’s a little odd since its size could be described as somewhere between the size of a city block and the size of a building.
+It’s a little odd since its size could be described as somewhere between a city block’s size and a building’s size.
 Maybe I got that feeling because of the way it reflects the city surrounding it or its four facades oriented towards the cardinal points.
 We will never know!

 The Exhibition in the Bauhaus Museum Dessau